seng438-master/seng438-a4/seng438-a4.md

 In this assignment, you will mainly use Selenium web-interface testing tool to test one of the following websites.

-- Costco page
+- ebay page

-- Amazon Page
+- Walmart Page

-- IKEA Page
+- TSC Page

 You will also explore this alternative tool: Sikulix (http://sikulix.com/quickstart/)